 Target Your "Wish List" Publications

 Next, determine the publications that are the right fit for your brand.
-This will take research, but the best way to begin is by assessing what publications you like to read, check out their website and go from there.
-Things you’ll want to keep in mind when picking out a publication to target / reach out to:
+This will take research, but the best way to begin is by assessing what publications you like to read, checking out their website, and going from there.
+Things you’ll want to keep in mind when picking out a publication to target/reach out to:

 - Reach - Is this a local, regional or national publication?
 Your pitch will need to be altered based on this.